How to Make Coffee Using a Stovetop Percolator

 a liquid (…) free of all grounds and impurities so that it is not necessary to use any clearing materials.

-The Moka pot was invented in Italy in 1933 by Luigi de Ponti, but it was countryman Alfonso Bialetti, an aluminum machinist, who made it a household product.
-Not only did this usher in a new era for aluminum as a manufacturing product, but it led to the democratization of espresso itself, bringing “stovetop” espresso to the common household (2).
+The Moka pot was invented in Italy in 1933 by Luigi de Ponti, but it was countryman Alfonso Bialetti, an aluminium machinist, who made it a household product.
+Not only did this usher in a new era for aluminium as a manufacturing product, but it led to the democratization of espresso itself, bringing “stovetop” espresso to the common household (2).
 So what’s the difference between the two?

 The coffee percolator can be thought of as a gravity-based brewer, like a drip coffee machine whereas the Moka Pot is pressure-based.

 Water bubbles up from the reservoir through the central tube then drops back down onto the coarse coffee grounds.
 The brewed coffee continues to circulate through the percolator until you turn the heat off, giving you control over its strength.